percona/pmm/docs/details/dashboards/dashboard-mysql-innodb-details.md

 ### Estimated Rows

-Estimated number of Rows in Innodb Storage Engine.
+Estimated number of Rows in InnoDB Storage Engine.
 It is not exact value and it can change abruptly as information is updated.

 ### Indexing Overhead